shafiemukhre/shafiemukhre/README.md

 * ⚡️ flashcode [wip]: flashcard for leetcode built with next.js, postgresql
 * 📊 dashbook [wip]: dashboard + notebook for data analysis built with react vite, go, spring (java)  -->

-> some of these projects are rough prototypes or not fully built out. some of it are academic/toy/hackathon/clone/tutorial projects, MVP and POC. i enjoy building things, so they don't always have to be complete for me to learn/practice new technologies or resolve my curiosity in an area
+> some of these projects are rough prototypes or not fully built out. some of it are academic/toy/hackathon/clone/tutorial projects, MVP and POC. i enjoy building things, so they don't always have to be complete for me to learn/practice new technologies or resolve my curiosity in an area. i worked on all of these projects either individually or i lead the team and is the major contributer. for convenience, right click and open the link in a new tab

-projects (right click and open in a new tab for convenience):
+projects:

-* 🌐 [pathfinder grid visualizer](https://github.com/shafiemukhre/pathfinder-grid-visualizer): pathfinding graph algorithms visualizer on a grid
+* 🌐 pathfinder grid visualizer, [repo](https://github.com/shafiemukhre/pathfinder-grid-visualizer), [app](https://pathfinder-grid-visualizer.vercel.app/): pathfinding graph algorithms visualizer on a grid
-* 🗺️ [pathfinder map visualizer (wip)](https://github.com/shafiemukhre/pathfinder-map-visualizer): pathfinding graph algorithms visualizer on a map
+* 🗺️ pathfinder map visualizer (wip), [repo](https://github.com/shafiemukhre/pathfinder-map-visualizer), [app](https://pathfinder-map-visualizer.vercel.app/): pathfinding graph algorithms visualizer on a map
-* 🧮 Spreadsheet+ ([repo](https://github.com/shafiemukhre/spreadsheet-plus), [demo](https://spreadsheet-plus.vercel.app/)): a spreadsheet that can only do plus operation
+* 🧮 Spreadsheet+, [repo](https://github.com/shafiemukhre/spreadsheet-plus), [app](https://spreadsheet-plus.vercel.app/): a spreadsheet that can only do plus operation
 * 📊 [dashbook v0](https://github.com/shafiemukhre/dashbook-archived): fullstack dashboard app for statistical analysis built with react, react hooks, postgreSQL, flask, & jest
 * 🏞️ [image segmentation app](https://github.com/shafiemukhre/image-segmentation-app): web app to prepare image segmentation datasets built with react, react-konva, indexedDB
 * 🎞️ [movie review app](https://github.com/shafiemukhre/movie-review-app): fullstack MERN app built with mongoDB, express.js, react, node, kubernetes, docker & skaffold